jsfmu/floor-decor-agent/fnd-agent-local/docs/architecture/LLDs/README.md

 # 🔧 Low-Level Design

 This directory contains the Low Level Design Documentation for each core component of the **Floor & Decor Agent** system.
-Click any link below to open the diagram directly in [draw.io](https://app.diagrams.net/).
+Click any link below to open an LLD.

 ---